 These are just a few ideas but think outside the box and stop making unnecessary work for yourself—you don’t always need new solutions to old problems.

-This undoubtedly makes life easier and it’s just the tip of the iceberg; there are so many ways that minimalism can change your life.
+Decluttering frees up time, energy and even money—resources that are in short supply for most of us—and that’s just the tip of the iceberg.
+As a shopaholic turned minimalist, I learned there are so many ways that minimalism can change your life.

 Create the habit of regularly asking yourself: “Why am I doing this?” and if you don’t have a good answer to the question … then maybe you need to reconsider what you’re doing!